AGeissler/esprsim/Readme.md

         pip install wheel
         pip install setuptools

+Note: to avoid clutter in git "changed files" tracking, add the environment subdirectory to .gitignore of the project.

 ### Step three
 Change to the source directory of epsim and issue the command